Features

 • Supports Google and other OpenID-compliant IdPs

-• Credentials stored securely in the browser-based wallet post-login
+• Credentials are stored securely in the browser-based wallet after login, enabling access across sessions and devices, depending on the configuration.

 Guest Mode (No Login Required)